The Labrador breed standard specifies the ideal appearance of a pedigree Labrador Retriever from head to tail.

 She lacks an otter tail and carries the one she does have far too high.

-She is a great working gun dog but would be thrown out of a show ring without a second glance, and people often say to me “what breed is that?”
+She is a great working gun dog, but she would be thrown out of a show ring without a second glance.
+And people often say to me “what breed is that?”